 It’s not just mining, either.
 A growing body of evidence confirms what common sense suggests: that being considerate of your stakeholders is just good business and leads to long-term profits.
 In the United Kingdom, it’s even a legal obligation — while the country may not be famed for its underground lodes, every one of its boards must, by law, take into account the impact of its decision on its stakeholders.

-But doing so in an effective fashion necessitates more than the occasional board paper on suppliers or the environment.
+But doing so in an effective fashion means more than the occasional board paper on suppliers or the environment.
 It requires making stakeholders an integral part of the decision-making process — something few boards manage to do today, according to both our latest research and the findings of others.